nehertz/cse423-compiler/documentation/design-doc.md

 **Not expected, but may be attempted:**
 - [--] Pointers
 - [--] Arrays
-- [/] Strings: Strings are being scanned but are not parsed due to our lack of pointer support
+- [--] Strings: Strings are being scanned but are not parsed due to our lack of pointer support
-- [/] Preprocessor statements: Only currently support `#include <file.h>` and `#include "file.h"`
+- [--] Preprocessor statements: Only currently support `#include <file.h>` and `#include "file.h"`
 - [--] Struct/union: Structs/unions can be defined but accessing elements of a struct/union is not supported
 - [--] Enum
-- [X] Casting/type promotion : Supported after type_checking.
+- [--] Casting/type promotion : Supported after type_checking.
 But not in the C program.
-- [X] Type specs
+- [--] Type specs

 # Design Discussion
 - Command line user input (in main):